dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 #### Enable Passkeys

 To enable Passkeys on the Android simulator, you must sign into a Google account on the simulated device.
 Google Play service is required.
 Otherwise, attempts to create Passkeys credentials will fail.
+If you are unable to create a Passkeys credential on simulated device, double check to make sure the system image you are using supports it.

 #### Run on Android